JetBrains/teamcity-search-ql/README.md

 `param (path or url) = (abc or def)` - same but with composite conditions on name and value

 Also a filter could have some modifiers, for example `find configuration with step[all, withInherited] type JPS`.
-`all` modifier states tha all sub-objects(in this case all build steps) should satisfy condition.
+`all` modifier states that all sub-objects(in this case all build steps) should satisfy condition.
 And also there should be at least one step.
-And `withInherited` modifier states that sub-objects(again build steps) inherited from a template also should be taken in the consideration.
+And `withInherited` modifier states that sub-objects(again build steps) inherited from a template also should be taken into the consideration.
 So this query will return build configurations, that have at least one steps, and all steps(including inherited) should have type `JPS`

 There are 4 types of string filters: